 The Junior Program is for students entering the 3rd & 4th grade.
 Their day begins in a full group music experience and then moves on to varied classes in theater, movement, visual and multi- media arts.
 Juniors may now indicate their preference of the four latter offerings.
 A teaching assistant guides them from class to class.
 This program is designed to offer students the freedom to participate in all of the arts that SFOA offers, while still recognizing the specific needs of younger artists.
 Half day option is available.

 * SFOA recognizes that some children may experience performance anxiety and find it difficult participating in the public performance of a particular class.
 It is the policy of SFOA that no student be compelled to perform with his or her group.
 However it is expected that the child remain with and support his or her peers while they rehearse/practice.
 An alternative, non-performing activity may be offered to that student during the time their peer group is rehearsing, at the discretion of the administration.

-Choose Your Own Adventure Theater- New This Year!
+- Choose Your Own Adventure Theater- Back by popular demand!
 Each day is a new adventure in this fun and creative theater class!
 Students will explore the basics of improvisation and design a play of their very own that changes and grows over the course of camp!
 (Theater ~ Instructor Dylan Billings)

-Super Hero Theater- Back by popular demand!
+- Super Hero Theater- Back by popular demand!
 Be a part of the ultimate superhero show.
 Campers will invent their own superheroes and help write the plot of a dramatic and action packed performance.
 (Theater ~ Instructor Dylan Billings)